 - First, you draw lines about 1 1/2 inches apart on each paper.

-- If you have varying pastel shades like we do, you can make a pattern which is very good for development.
+- If you have varying pastel shades as we do, you can make a perfect pattern for development.

 - Once your chain is complete, draw out eggs on white cardstock or construction paper and cut them out.